dustin10/kaftui/README.md

 * `statsTextColor` - Color used for the text in the stats UI.
 * `statsBarColor` - Pimary color used for bars in a bar graph in the stats UI.
 * `statsBarSecondaryColor` - Secondary color used for bars in a bar graph in the stats UI.
+* `statsThroughputColor` - Color used for the throughput chart in the stats UI.

 > Colors must be specified in RGB format **with** the leading `#`.
 See the [Persisted Configuration](#Persisted-Configuration) section for an example of a theme.